MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -VisibleCmdlets
 Limits the cmdlets in the session to those specified in the value of this parameter.
-Wildcards and Module Qualified Names are supported.
+Wildcard characters and Module Qualified Names are supported.

 By default, all cmdlets that modules in the session export are visible in the session.
 Use the SessionType and ModulesToImport parameters to determine which modules and snap-ins are imported into the session.
 If no modules in ModulesToImport expose the cmdlet, the appropriate module will attempt to be autoloaded.

-When any Visible parameter is included in the session configuration file, Windows PowerShell removes the Import-Module cmdlet and its "ipmo" alias from the session.
+When any Visible parameter is included in the session configuration file, Windows PowerShell removes the Import-Module cmdlet and its ipmo alias from the session.

 ```yaml
 Type: Object[]